A story told by both the designer and the viewer.

 That's the kind of art that shifts as the viewer shifts his or her perspective, mentally and physically.
 The amount of light, the angle of your eyesight, your current state of mind, the shapes and forms you decide to pay attention to, the proportions, colors and textures and above all else the emotions you experience when you enter a space together shape the story.
 It's up to you now what you see and how you feel.
 You create and experience the "art" in your own way and in your own terms.
 You tell the story the way you wanted it to be told, no manipulation, no distraction, no agenda.
 Just purely your point of view.
 Everyone who enters this space has a unique experience.
 It's no longer a static design but rather a story told by both the designer and the viewer.

-Owner & Creative Director: Aidin Belganeh
+Owner & Chief Creative Office: Aidin Belganeh

 Southern Methodist University BBA